sergei-mironov/litrepl/README.md

 ### Nix

-[default.nix](./default.nix) contains a `vim-test` expression which could be built with `nix-build -A vim-test` and run with `./result/bin/testvim`.
-Modify your system's configuration accordingly.
+[default.nix](./default.nix) contains a set of Nix exressions.
+Expressions prefixed with `shell-` are to be opened with `nix-shell -A NAME`.
+Other expressions need to be built with `nix-build -A NAME` and run with `./result/bin/...`.
+Some expressions are:

+* `litrepl` - Litrepl script and Python lib
+* `vim-litrepl` - Litrepl vim plugin
+* `vim-test` - a minimalistic vim with a single litrepl plugin
+* `vim-demo` - vim for recording screencasts
+* `vim-plug` - vim configured to use the Plug manager
+* `shell-demo` - shell for recording screencasts
+* `shell` - Full development shell

 Develop
 -------